microsoft/FluidFramework/.changeset/wise-berries-enjoy.md

 Behavior Changes to Legacy IContainerRuntimeWithResolveHandle_Deprecated.resolveHandle

-This change only affects users of the Legacy and deprecated feature who directly call IContainerRuntimeWithResolveHandle_Deprecated.resolveHandle.
+This change only affects users of the Legacy and deprecated features who directly call IContainerRuntimeWithResolveHandle_Deprecated.resolveHandle.

 The default behavior of the wait header is changing from true to false.
 This means that if a request is made for a datastore that does not yet exist, the response returned will be a 404 error specifying the datastore does not exist:
 ```